nataliesstewart/nataliesstewart.github.io/writings/index.md

     This paper is what it says on the tin;
     given \(V\) a real orthogonal \(G\)-representation (which may have no fixed points), we give sharp bounds on connectivity of spaces of \(H\)-equivariant configurations of finite \(H\)-sets in it;
     the upshot is that when \(V\) is large (e.g. it is a \(d\)-fold direct sum), \(\mathbb{E}_V\)-algebras canonically lift to \(AV\)-commutative algebras, and hence they are modelled by incomplete Mackey functors or bi-incomplete Tambara functors in a number of cases.
-   I'm hoping to put this out in December.
 </details>